egericke/Proof_Of_Work_r0/README.md

 1. Create a Google Form for daily habit tracking
 2. Set up Google Apps Script to send data to Supabase

+### Twitter

+1. Apply for a Twitter Developer account and create an App with v1.1 API access (Essential or Elevated access might be needed for posting media).
+2. Generate API Key, API Secret Key, Access Token, and Access Token Secret for your App.
+3. Add these four keys as GitHub repository secrets (TWITTER_API_KEY, TWITTER_API_SECRET, TWITTER_ACCESS_TOKEN, TWITTER_ACCESS_SECRET).

 ## Contributing